Meridian Secondary School: Siglap Secondary School (1955–2016)

 Siglap Secondary School was Singapore's first co-educational government secondary school.
 It was also one of the first schools in Singapore to offer Malay-medium secondary classes.
 The school was founded in 1955 and shifted from its original location of Cheviot Hill in Siglap to its current location of Pasir Ris in the eastern part of Singapore.

 In 2000, the school moved from its old campus at Siglap to the new premises at Pasir Ris.
 The newer campus included upgraded facilities to hold more classes in a morning session and became a single-session school in the same year.

 Merger as Meridian Secondary School

-In December 2015, the Ministry of Education announced that due to lack of demand, Siglap Secondary School would not receive a new cohort of Secondary 1 students in 2016.
+In December 2015, the Ministry of Education announced that due to a lack of demand, Siglap Secondary School would not receive a new cohort of Secondary 1 students in 2016.
 This was followed by an announcement in March 2016 that Siglap Secondary School would be merged with Coral Secondary School from January 2017 onwards.
 The school was renamed to Meridian Secondary School with the absorbing of Siglap Secondary School.